 In terms of retaliation, the US and EU have a few avenues they could explore to punish Russia.
 One option that is off the table though, is direct military intervention.
 Biden already said he won’t be sending US troops into Ukraine.
 There is also a complete lack of will by NATO and the US to be dragged into another war.
 War fatigue, pandemic fatigue and a global economical recession has rendered a US military intervention a non starter.
 Ukrainian Prime Minister Volodymyr Zelenskyy himself has said that he does not want US troops on Ukrainian soil.
 Instead, the US and NATO have agreed to provide military equipment and intelligence in order to support Ukraine on the ground.
 This equipment has been slow getting into the country and may arrive too late to help Ukrainian troops. *It should be noted that the withholding of $400 million in military aid to Ukraine was the reason behind Trump’s Impeachment.
 Trump threatened to withhold the aid unless PM Zelenskyy “did him a favor” by finding dirt on Biden before the 2020 election.

 The US and the EU have also agreed to a new round of economic sanctions against Russia.
 The particular aspects of these sanctions is still unclear.
+Russia is a Kleptocracy.
+While there is economic freedom in Russia, most of the money is concentrated in the hands of powerful businessmen who rapidly accumulated wealth during the era of Russian privatization in the aftermath of the dissolution of the Soviet Union and who Putin is reliant on to stay in power.
+They have formed a partnership in which Putin allows them to accumulate wealth (and give him a large cut) as long as they stay out of politics.
+That relationship is a delicate situation, one that Putin has formidably controlled for decades.
 Here’s the deal though, as Biden likes to say, sanctions only work when everyone follows them.
 The US can freeze Russian bank accounts, levy fines on Russian imports and ban Russian individuals from conducting business in certain areas, but that only works if everyone adheres to the law.
 Past sanctions levied against Russia have been effective but many other sanctions have been relatively toothless.
 It depends on how far the EU/US is willing to go.

 This time around though, with a full on invasion taking place, there does seem to be the political will to actually impose severe sanctions, the likes of which we haven’t seen in quite a while.
 There are currently discussions being held that could ban Russia from using SWIFT.
 Swift global messaging system for financial transactions that connects more than 11,000 banks and other organizations in more than 200 countries and territories.
 It’s a critical part of the infrastructure needed to conduct business between international banks.
 This would be a major, historical step against Russia.
 It would also result in economic damage for the US and Europe.